sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Files for development of applications which will use OpenSSL
+Short desc    : Files for development of applications which will use OpenSSL
 URL          : http://www.openssl.org/
-Лицензия     : OpenSSL and ASL 2.0
+License      : OpenSSL and ASL 2.0
-Описание     : OpenSSL is a toolkit for supporting cryptography.
+Descript     : OpenSSL is a toolkit for supporting cryptography.
 The openssl-devel
              : package contains include files needed to develop applications which
              : support various cryptographic algorithms and protocols.
 ```